klieret/meetup-matcher/README.md

 A script to facilitate networking by matching people for meetups in small groups.

-This works in three steps:
+Setting up a meetup works as follows:

 1. You obtain a list of email addresses of everyone interested, optionally together with availabilities and extra information
 2. You run this script to match groups of three people together and to send them an email